 Geum is also known for its seed heads.
 After the flowers fade, the seeds develop inside a unique structure with feathery gray tails.

-With its elegant jewel-like flowers and attractive foliage, Geum is welcome in almost any garden bed or floral arrangement.
-It's not a tough-as-nails plant, but with basic care and decent soil conditions, it will thrive with little effort.
+Geum is welcome in almost any garden bed or floral arrangement with its elegant jewel-like flowers and attractive foliage.
+It's not a tough-as-nails plant, but it will thrive with little effort with basic care and decent soil conditions.

 Geums grow best in a sunny position with average garden water.
 However, in really hot climates, afternoon shade is essential to keep the plants from being scorched.
 Good drainage is also important, as Geum is subject to root rot in wet conditions.
 Otherwise, they are very adaptable to different soil types.